MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/remove-validation-contact.md

 ## Introduction

 When you create or update a case record for a customer and contact, out of the box, the contact record must be associated with the customer record.
 However, based on your business requirements, you might need to select a contact record that doesn't belong to the customer organization.
-You can customize the case form to remove the form validation to meet your business needs.
+To meet your business needs, you can customize the case form to remove the form validation and thereby allow an unrelated contact be linked with the case.

 ## Remove the validation on contact and customer for a case